May 9–17, 2022 (9 days)

 Opera at the Vienna State Opera (programme to be confirmed)

-This morning, visit Schönbrunn Palace, main summer residence of the Habsburg rulers, inextricably linked to Empress Maria Theresa.
+This afternoon, visit Schönbrunn Palace, main summer residence of the Habsburg rulers, inextricably linked to Empress Maria Theresa.
+(B,D)

 — OPTIONAL PERFORMANCE —

 Optional performance at the Wiener Konzerthaus, Volksoper or similar